Wednesday, October 16, 2024

 Vicenza: Cat-Eaters (According to Shakespeare)

-Time to Vicenza from Verona by Train: ~ 25 minutes - 1 hour
+Travel Time from Verona to Vicenza: Time to Vicenza from Verona by Train: ~ 25 minutes - 1 hour Time to Vicenza from Verona by Car: ~ 45 minutes

 People in Vicenza, Italy, are jokingly called “magnagati” which translates to “cat eaters.”
 This ilabel is a playful jab, not a serious accusation.
 It’s a way for other Italians to poke fun at Vicenza.
 Rest assured, there’s no evidence of cat being a common ingredient in Vicentine cuisine!